Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: T Estimate

 \section{T$_c$ Estimate}

-Because we are using the networking-value T$_c$ estimator\cite{belli2021strong}, we perform DFT calculations using \texttt{Quantum Espresso} \cite{giannozzi2017advanced} at the PBE level \cite{perdew1996generalized} to match the calculations used to create the networking-value T$_c$ estimator, as using other functionals would invalidate the usage of the estimator.
+We performed DFT calculations using \texttt{Quantum Espresso} \cite{giannozzi2017advanced} at the PBE level \cite{perdew1996generalized} to match the calculations used to create the networking-value T$_c$ estimator \cite{belli2021strong}, as using other functionals would invalidate the usage of the estimator.
 The networking-value T$_c$ estimator \cite{belli2021strong} was derived by correlating the electronic properties and Eliashberg T$_c$s computed for hydride superconductors.
 It takes the form

-where $\phi^{crit}_{net}$ is the isovalue of the Electron-Localization-Function (as computed by \texttt{Quantum Espresso} using nspin=1) where the hydrogen form an extended network.
-This T$_c$ estimator is reportedly indicative of Eliashberg predicted T$_c$ for hydrides, correct within a range of 70 K \cite{belli2021strong}.
+where $\phi^{crit}_{net}$ is the isovalue of the Electron Localization Function (ELF) as computed by \texttt{Quantum Espresso} using nspin=1, where the hydrogen form an extended network.
+This T$_c$ estimator is reportedly indicative of Eliashberg predicted T$_c$ for hydrides, correct within a range of 60 K \cite{belli2021strong}.
 For Lu$_8$H$_{23}$N (A) we had computed $\phi^{crit}_{net} = 0.51$, we used H$_f$ = 22/32 since the 4b hydrogen only joined the network at a slightly lower isovalue, and the QE projections resulted in $\text{DOS}_{H,rel}(E_F) \approx 0.5$.
 This resulted in a networking-value T$_c$ of about 123 K.

-However, we have now used Maximally Localized Wannier Functions (MLWF) \cite{marzari2012maximally} for the atomic projections [see Fig. \ref{fig:lowdin}(c-d)], which are unitary transformations from the Kohn-Sham states, and now find the E$_F$ states are almost entirely hydrogen based.
+In the present work, we used Maximally Localized Wannier Functions (MLWF) \cite{marzari2012maximally} for the atomic projections [see Fig. \ref{fig:lowdin}(c-d)], which are unitary transformations from the Kohn-Sham states, and now find the E$_F$ states are almost entirely hydrogen based.
 We also simulated 2 GPa of pressure consistent with the experimental conditions \cite{dasenbrock2023evidence}, resulting in an increased $\phi^{crit}_{net} = 0.52$ for H$_f$=22/32.
 These factors raise the networking-value T$_c$ estimate up to 185 K, becoming consistent with the BCS T$_c$ ratio of 200 K we had mentioned at the end of our previous work \cite{denchfield2024electronic}.
-We believe this 185 K estimate is an underestimate since the magnitude of the peak is not accounted for in the networking-value T$_c$ estimator, whereas we clearly have a huge peak.
-Full-bandwidth Eliashberg calculations find for H$_3$S that doping to the DOS peak increases the predicted T$_c$ by a respectable 30 K \cite{lucrezifull}.
+This 185 K estimate may be an underestimate since the magnitude of the peak is not accounted for in the networking-value T$_c$ estimator, whereas we clearly have a huge peak.
+Furthermore, full-bandwidth Eliashberg calculations find for H$_3$S that doping to the DOS peak increases the predicted T$_c$ by a respectable 30 K \cite{lucrezifull}.
 Therefore, we find it plausible this T$_c$ estimate is a severe underestimation for this structure.